 The Meteorology Program

 Oneonta's meteorology facilities are located in the Science I Building.
 Consistent with the college-wide emphasis on technology, our Linux computing lab allows computing to he integrated into many of our courses.
 Weather records dating back to the early 1900s are stored in the lab, as well as in the James M. Milne Library, a National Repository.
 A planetarium and rooftop weather observatory are also part of our facilities.
-Recognizing the need for meteorologists to be familiar with broadcasting techniques, meteorology students produce and broadcast weather shows in the College's state-of-the-art television studios using Chromakey techniques.
-These shows, part of the student-produced program Venue are broadcast to the local community on cable TV.
-Meteorology students earn independent study credit for this program.

 Special Opportunities for Study

-The internship program in the Earth Sciences Department provides you the opportunity to be a meteorological intern at cooperating Weather Service Offices, the State Department of Environmental Conservation, or private forecasting and consulting companies.
+The internship program in the Earth and Atmospheric Sciences Department provides you the opportunity to be a meteorological intern at cooperating Weather Service Offices, the State Department of Environmental Conservation, or private forecasting and consulting companies.
 In this program, academic credit is earned while receiving practical, on-site experience in professional meteorology.